SpenceKonde/DxCore/megaavr/libraries/Logic/Toolbox.md

 ### Explanation
 The concept is straightforward; there are a few things in above that are noteworthy:
 1. The "pin" input to logic doesn't set pinMode - thus, you can use an *OUTPUT* as your input to the logic block.
 Why would you do such a silly thing?
 Because it gives you a way to switch logic blocks between two states, whereas soft_event only provides a very brief pulse.
+2. You can't reconfigure logic blocks without shutting down the CCL entirely, so you *DO* need to do things like this if you need it to continue operating without an interruption (either on this channel - or on some other logic block)

 # Toggle